Big Delicious Planet was the first caterer in the country to become a 4 Star Certified Green Restaurant.

-Several years ago, we noticed many caterers and restaurants claiming to be "green."
-What does that mean?
+Several years ago, we noticed many caterers and restaurants claiming to be "green," but what does that mean?
 How does a food service company actually prove they are a "green" company?
-There is so much waste in the food service industry: cardboard, disposables, food, chemicals, energy, etc. A few of our clients were beginning to ask about our "green mission" and having us fill out surveys, so we did some research and decided to get third party certification through The Green Restaurant Association in order to evaluate our environmental sustainability.
+There's so much waste in the food service industry: cardboard, disposables, food, chemicals, energy, etc. A few of our clients were beginning to ask about our "green mission" and having us fill out surveys, so we did some research and decided to get third party certification through The Green Restaurant Association in order to evaluate our environmental sustainability and for transparency.

-When the GRA notified us that we had received a 4 Star rating, the highest rating, we were thrilled.
-Only one other company in Chicago has achieved this.
-We're now 1 of 20 restaurants (and caterers) in the country who have truly gone beyond what a normal food service company would do.
+When the GRA notified us that we had received a 4 Star rating, the highest rating, we were thrilled!
+We're now 1 of 29 restaurants (the category includes caterers) in the country who have truly gone beyond what a normal food service company would do.
 We know we aren't perfect, and we need to continue to stay on track, so we continue to train our staff to make our company greener.

 - We donate all our used vegetable oil to a biodiesel service, which turns it into fuel for vehicles and glycerin for soap.